After Lockdown Survey: 82% of festival-goers ready to return to live events

 On the survey, Festicket’s Marketing Director Luis Sousa said: “Despite all the current uncertainty, it’s reassuring to see a high percentage of festival-goers have a positive outlook for the live events industry, backed up by over 75% saying they’d feel comfortable booking events for 2021.

 “Unsurprisingly, we are of course entering the beginning of a ‘new normal’ for events where festival-goers – in the short term at least – will expect promoters and venues to adapt their offering to ease anxieties.
 We’ve already seen this in some venues that have begun opening their doors again, with measures such as reduced capacity and compulsory table service being part of the deal of reopening.”

 Download PDFDownload PDF

-Event Genius is a multi-award winning end-to-end UK based ticketing and cashless POS platform servicing events of all types across the globe.
+Event Genius is a multi-award winning end-to-end UK based ticketing, access control and cashless POS platform servicing events of all types across the globe.